8 Things People Keep Getting Wrong About Polyamory, According To Polyamorous Couples

 This is simply false.
 Sometimes, it is really difficult to manage the time, emotions, and energy involved in balancing multiple relationships in ways that work for everyone.
 Other times, there are negative emotions to be dealt with.
 For example, it can be really hard to manage one partner who is going through depression, while another is dealing with the effects of menopause.
 Life impacts polyamorous people just as much as it does monogamous people and, sometimes, more so, as there are many relationships with people involved.

-7. Polyamory has a negative impact on children
+7. Polyamory hurts children

 8. Polyamorous people have trouble making long-term commitments

 Again, this is simply rubbish.
 People in both monogamous and polyamorous relationships vary in their ability to keep the long-term commitments they make to their partners in romantic relationships.
-I personally know people who are still happy with one partner after 20-plus years, and who also have additional partners they've been with for nearly as long.
-On the flip side, plenty of people in monogamous relationships have trouble managing to remain committed for more than a brief period of time.
+I know people who are still happy with one partner after 20-plus years, and who also have additional partners they've been with for nearly as long.
+On the flip side, plenty of people in monogamous relationships have trouble managing to remain committed for more than a brief period.
 Quite simply, and much like anything else, polyamorous relationships suit some people and not others.
 And if the fantasy version of polyamory is all you know, you'll be in for quite a shock if you decide to give a truly polyamorous relationship a try.

 Advertisement